maheakdave/Rag-from-scratch/README.md

  - Improve upon the current RAG implementation by using other advanced techniques for scalability.

-To run the system, simply buid the docker containers, using the command - `docker compose up --build `
+To run the system, simply build the docker containers, using the command - `docker compose up --build `